Vorticode/refract/readme.md

 eval(CarBody.compile());
 ```

-And as seen above, attributes can be used to pass arguments to the nested element constructors.
-Alternatively, we could write the CarBody class to use a loop and pass the number argument dynamically.
-When one Refract element is embedded within another, constructor arguments can also be passed via `${...}` templates:
+Alternatively, we could write the CarBody class to use a loop and pass the number argument dynamically:

 ```javascript
 class CarWheel extends Refract {